elixir-webrtc/ex_webrtc/guides/introduction/negotiation.md

 await pc.setLocalDescription(offer);
 ```

-> #### Offers, answers and SDP {: .info}
-> Offers and answers contain information about your local `RTCPeerConnection`, like added tracks, codecs, IP addresses, encryption fingerprints, and more.
-> All of that is carried in a text format called SDP.
-One of the WebRTC peers has to create an offer, to which the other responds with an answer in order
-> to negotiate the conditions of various aspects of media transmision.
->
-> You, as the user, can very successfully use WebRTC without ever looking into what's in the SDP,
-> but if you wish to learn more, check out the [SDP Anatomy](https://webrtchacks.com/sdp-anatomy/) tutorial from _webrtcHacks_.
+Finally, we have to create and set an offer.
+It will contain information on how many tracks we want to send, which codecs we want to use, whether we are willing to also receive something or not and so on.
+The other side responds with an answer, which can either accept, reject or partially accept our offer (e.g. accept only audio tracks).
+Both offer and answer are carried in a text format called SDP.
+You can read more about it in the [SDP Anatomy](https://webrtchacks.com/sdp-anatomy/) tutorial from _webrtcHacks_.

 Next, we need to pass the offer to the other peer - in our case, the Elixir app.
 The WebRTC standard does not specify how to do this.
 Here, we will just assume that the offer was sent to the Elixir app using some kind of WebSocket relay service that we previously connected to, but generally it